dougeby/IntuneDocs/InTuneDocs/DeployUse/use-groups-to-manage-users-and-devices-with-microsoft-intune.md

 - The Intune Service Administrator role will be added to Azure AD so that Intune service admins can perform group management tasks in Azure AD.

 ### What Intune functionality won’t be available?
-Although the groups experience will improve, there will be some Intune functionality that you won't be able to use after your organization migrates from Intune groups to Azure AD security groups.
+Although the groups experience will improve, there will be some Intune functionality that won't be available after your organization migrates from Intune groups to Azure AD security groups.

 #### Group management functionality